Jack Grealish dedicates his opener for Manchester City to his late brother

 The England international hit his first Premier League goal for 16 months, on his first start in the competition since last December, as City moved back into fourth with a comfortable success at the Etihad Stadium.

-It came on the 25th anniversary of the death of his younger brother Keelan, who died at the age of just nine months.
+It came on the 25th anniversary of the death of his younger brother Keelan, who died at the age of just nine months from sudden infant death syndrome (SIDS).

 Grealish said on the club’s official website: “This day is always hard in the family, but I was happy to score.